How does it work?

 - Interlibrary loan articles placed in course reserves in PDF or other electronic file format must remain in course reserves only for the duration of its need in that course.
 Repeated or long-term use of a copyrighted work poses an infringement risk.

-7. Linking to articles or placing copies (PDFs) in course reserves, which better-adheres to copyright?
+7. Linking to articles or placing copies (PDFs) in course e-reserves.
+Which better-adheres to copyright?

 - Best practice: link to items whenever possible, rather than uploading PDFs.